The Christmas Matcha Tea Cookies are delicious little trees with a vibrant green color, due to the Japanese tea powder with which they are prepared.

 - 1 Spatula

-To prepare the green tea dough, mix the flour with the baking powder, then add the sugar, a pinch of salt, and the egg.
+To prepare the green tea dough, mix the flour with the baking powder and add the sugar, a pinch of salt, and the egg.

-Add the matcha green tea, a packet of vanillin, and the grated zest of half a lemon.
-Finally, add the butter cut into pieces, and mix all the ingredients until you obtain a smooth consistency.
+Also add the matcha green tea, a packet of vanillin, and the grated zest of half a lemon.
+Finally, add the butter in pieces and mix all the ingredients until you get a smooth consistency.

-Form a log and wrap it in plastic wrap, place the log in the fridge and let it rest for at least an hour.
-After that time, take the log from the fridge and roll it out on a lightly floured surface.
-To make rolling easier, place it between two sheets of parchment paper; roll out a sheet about 1/8 inch thick, then use the cookie cutter to cut out many little trees.
+Create your dough ball and wrap it in plastic wrap, let it rest in the fridge for at least an hour.
+After the time has passed, take the dough ball from the fridge and roll it out on a slightly floured surface.
+Alternatively, to make rolling easier, use 2 sheets of parchment paper; make a sheet about 1/8 inch thick, then use the cookie cutter to cut out many little trees.

-In a mold, slowly melt the white chocolate in a bain-marie, add the butter, and let it cool.
-Then add the liqueur and use an electric whisk to mix the mixture until you have a smooth and soft cream, now put it in the fridge to rest for an hour.
+In a mold, slowly melt the white chocolate in a bain-marie, add the butter and let it cool.
+Then add the liqueur and mix the mixture with an electric whisk until you have a smooth and soft cream, now put it in the fridge to rest for an hour.

 Storing Christmas Matcha Tea Cookies

 The cookies should be stored in a tin box to maintain their freshness and bright green color.
-They are delicious even without glazing, especially for breakfast.
+They are delicious even without being glazed, especially for breakfast!

 FAQ (Questions and Answers)

-Can only culinary grade matcha be used to create the dough?
+Can you use only culinary grade matcha tea to make the dough?

-I only use culinary grade matcha green tea as it is the last grade of matcha; it has a coarser processing, a less intense color and aroma for cake and cookie preparation.
-However, one can also use green tea for drinking, but I recommend a smaller quantity in grams.
+I only use culinary grade matcha green tea because it is the last grade of matcha; it has a coarser processing, a less intense color and aroma for the preparation of cakes and cookies.
+But you can also use green tea for the beverage, although I always recommend a smaller amount in grams.